puckdoug/zpdatafetch/README.md

 # zpdatafetch

-A python library for fetching data from zwiftpower
+A python library and command-line tool for fetching data from zwiftpower.

 ## Installation